-In accordance with the requirement established by ACEND, graduates of the Dietetic Technician Program will meet the following competencies/learning outcomes of the program based on the 2017 Core Knowledge and Competencies through directed practice and didactic coursework:
+In accordance with the requirement established by ACEND, graduates of the Dietetic Technician Program will meet the following competencies/learning outcomes of the program based on the 2022 Core Knowledge and Competencies upon completion of directed practice and didactic coursework.

 Domain 1.
-Scientific and Evidence Base of Practice: Integration of scientific information and research into practice
+Scientific and Evidence Base of Practice: Integration of scientific information and translation of research into practice.

-- KNDT 1.1 Demonstrate how to locate, interpret, evaluate and use professional literature to make ethical, evidence-based practice decisions related to the dietetics technician level of practice. - KNDT 1.2 Use current information technologies to locate and apply evidence-based guidelines and protocols. - KNDT 1.3 Apply critical thinking skills. - CNDT 1.1 Access data, references, patient education materials, consumer and other information from credible sources. - CNDT 1.2 Evaluate information to determine if it is consistent with accepted scientific evidence. - CNDT 1.3 Collect performance improvement, financial, productivity or outcomes data and compare it to established criteria. - CNDT 1.4 Implement actions based on care plans, protocols, policies and evidence-based practice.
+KNDT 1.1 Demonstrate how to locate, interpret, evaluate and use professional literature to make ethical, evidence-based practice decisions related to the dietetics technician level of practice.

+KNDT 1.2 Select and use appropriate current information technologies to locate and apply evidencebased guidelines and protocols.

+KNDT 1.3 Apply critical thinking skills.

+CNDT 1.1 Access data, references, patient education materials, consumer and other information from credible sources.

+CNDT 1.2 Evaluate information to determine if it is consistent with accepted scientific evidence.

+CNDT 1.3 Collect performance improvement, financial, productivity or outcomes data and compare it to established criteria.

+CNDT 1.4 Implement actions based on care plans, protocols, policies and evidence- based practice.

 Domain 2.
-Professional Practice Expectations: Beliefs, values, attitudes and behaviors for the professional nutrition and dietetics technician level of practice.
+Professional Practice Expectations: Beliefs, values, attitudes and behaviors for the nutrition and dietetics technician practitioner level of practice.

-- KNDT 2.1 Demonstrate effective and professional oral and written communication skills sufficient for entry into technical practice. - KNDT 2.2 Demonstrate effective interviewing and education methods for diverse individuals and groups. - KNDT 2.3 Describe the governance of nutrition and dietetics practice, such as the Scope of Nutrition and Dietetics Practice and the Code of Ethics for the Profession of Nutrition and Dietetics; and interprofessional relationships in various practice settings. - KNDT 2.4 Identify and describe the work of interprofessional teams and the roles of others with whom the nutrition and dietetics technician, registered collaborates in the delivery of food and nutrition services. - KNDT2.5 Demonstrate an understanding of cultural competence/sensitivity. - KNDT 2.6 Explain legislative and regulatory policies related to nutrition and dietetics technician level of practice. - KNDT 2.7 Demonstrate identification with the nutrition and dietetics profession through activities such as participation in professional organizations and defending a position on issues impacting the nutrition and dietetics profession. - KNDT 2.8 Demonstrate an understanding of the importance and expectations of a professional in mentoring and precepting others. - CNDT 2.1 Adhere to current federal regulations and state statutes and rules, as applicable and in accordance with accreditation standards and the Scope of Dietetics Practice, Standards of Professional Practice and the Code of Ethics for the Profession of Dietetics. - CNDT 2.2 Use clear and effective oral and written communication. - CNDT 2.3 Prepare and deliver sound food and nutrition presentations to a target audience. - CNDT 2.4 Demonstrate active participation, teamwork and contributions in group settings.
+KNDT 2.1 Demonstrate effective and professional oral and written communication skills sufficient for entry into technical practice.

+KNDT 2.2 Demonstrate effective interviewing and education methods for diverse individuals and groups.

+KNDT 2.3 Describe the governance of nutrition and dietetics practice, such as the Scope of Practice for the Nutrition and Dietetics Technician, Registered and the Code of Ethics for the Profession of Nutrition and Dietetics.

+KNDT 2.4 Identify and describe the work of interprofessional teams and the roles of others with whom the nutrition and dietetics technician, registered collaborates in the delivery of food and nutrition services.

+KNDT 2.5 Demonstrate cultural humility, awareness of personal biases and an understanding of cultural differences as they contribute to diversity, equity and inclusion.

+KNDT 2.6 Explain legislative and regulatory policies related to nutrition and dietetics technician level of practice.

+KNDT 2.7 Describe contributing factors to health inequity in nutrition and dietetics including structural bias, social inequities, health disparities and discrimination.

+KNDT 2.8 Participate in a nutrition and dietetics professional organization and explain the significant role of the organization.

+KNDT2.9 Defend a position on issues impacting the nutrition and dietetics profession.

+CNDT2.1 Adhere to current federal regulations and state statutes and rules, as applicable and in accordance with accreditation standards and the Scope of Practice for the Nutrition and Dietetics Technician, Registered, Standards of Practice, Standards of Professional Performance, and Code of Ethics for the Profession of Nutrition and Dietetics.

+CNDT 2.2 Use clear and effective oral and written communication.

+CNDT 2.3 Prepare and deliver sound food and nutrition presentations to a target audience.

+CNDT 2.4 Demonstrate active participation, teamwork and contributions in group settings.

-- CNDT 2.5 Function as a member of interprofessional teams. - CNDT 2.6 Refer situations outside the nutrition and dietetics technician scope of practice or area of competence to a registered dietitian nutritionist or other professional. - CNDT 2.7 Participate in professional and community organizations. - CNDT 2.8 Demonstrate professional attributes in all areas of practice. - CNDT 2.9 Show cultural competence in interactions with clients, colleagues and staff. - CNDT 2.10 Perform self-assessment and develop goals for self-improvement throughout the program. - CNDT 2.11 Prepare a plan for professional development according to Commission on Dietetic Registration guidelines. - CNDT 2.12 Participate in advocacy on local, state or national legislative and regulatory issues or policies impacting the nutrition and dietetics profession. - CNDT 2.13 Practice and/or role play mentoring and precepting others.
+CNDT 2.5 Function as a member of interprofessional teams.

+CNDT 2.6 Refer situations outside the nutrition and dietetics technician scope of practice or area of competence to a registered dietitian nutritionist or other professional.

+CNDT 2.7 Actively contribute to nutrition and dietetics professional and community organizations.

+CNDT 2.8 Demonstrate professional attributes in all areas of practice.

+CNDT 2.9 Show cultural humility in interactions with colleagues, staff, clients, patients and the public.

+CNDT 2.10 Advocate for local, state or national legislative and regulatory issues or policies impacting the nutrition and dietetics profession.

 Domain 3.
-Clinical and Customer Services: Development and delivery of information, products and services to individuals, groups and populations.
+Clinical and Client Services: Development and delivery of information, products and services to individuals, groups and populations.